openvex/spec/OPENVEX-SPEC.md

 #### Document

-A data structure that groups together one or more impact statements.
-A document MUST define a timestamp to express when its statements were known to be true.
+A data structure that groups together one or more VEX statements.
+A document MUST define a timestamp to express when it was issued.

 #### Encapsulating Document